Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 He was drafted in the first round of the 1993 amateur draft by the Minnesota Twins but did not sign, and again in the first round of the 1994 amateur draft by the Seattle Mariners, making him one of a handful of players to be twice drafted in the first round.
 He was the ABCA Player of the Year and Baseball America Player of the Year and won the Dick Howser Trophy, Golden Spikes Award and Rotary Smith Award while at Georgia Tech.

-Varitek caught four no-hitters, tying the record held by Ray Schalk; Varitek is the only catcher to have caught four "official" ones as one of Schalk's was removed from the record books.
+Varitek caught four no-hitters, tying the record held by Ray Schalk; Varitek was the first catcher to have caught four "official" ones as one of Schalk's was removed from the record books.
 Varitek was behind the plate for no-nos by Hideo Nomo, Derek Lowe, Clay Buchholz and Jon Lester, all between 2001 and 2008.
+Carlos Ruiz has since matched that feat.

 He announced his retirement at a press conference in Fort Myers, FL on March 1, 2012.
 He had become a free agent after being mostly a back-up with the Red Sox the previous two seasons, and at age 40, his services were no longer of interest to teams.
 He had played his entire 15-season career with Boston.
 On July 21st that year, the Red Sox staged festivities before their game with the Toronto Blue Jays to honor him, in the for of a "Thanks, Tek" night at Fenway Park.
 In September, he joined the team's front office as a special assistant to GM Ben Cherington, although there was speculation that his future job may well be taking over for embattled manager Bobby Valentine.
 That did not happen, however, as the Red Sox ended up bringing back former pitching coach John Farrell as their manager when Valentine was fired, as expected.